 Square pianos like the one shown here first appeared in London in 1766.
 Harpsichord players loved them, chiefly because their treble tones sounded so much sweeter than contemporary grand pianos - and these 'small pianofortes' were so much cheaper!
-Plain examples like this one sold for £20, or less: about half the asking price for a new harpsichord from Kirckman or from Shudi (the two leading makers).
+Plain examples like this one sold for as little as 18 pounds£20, or less: about half the asking price for a new harpsichord from Kirckman or from Shudi (the two leading makers).
 Also, their small size and convenient shape made them suitable for any room.
 In fact they were so portable they could be carried from room to room with ease.
 Until c.1790 the harpsichord and piano existed side by side, rated as equally useful instruments.
 Consequently many wealthy home owners had both, finding that a small pianoforte could be easily accommodated.

 Their novelty created a new fashion almost overnight.
 Celebrated composers of the era who owned and used such instruments include Johann Christian Bach, Gluck, Paisiello, Cimarosa, and Clementi, not to mention music historian Charles Burney, who bought several for his family, friends and pupils.
 It is absolutely certain that Mozart would have played on such instruments, especially during his ill-fated trip to Paris (1777-8).